Overview

 Uncommitted Mobile Data and Configuring Programs (Web)

-When a change is being made on the Web to any of the previously mentioned program properties, a background check is automatically performed to determine whether partial data exists on any users' devices for this specific client's program.
+When a change is being made on the Web to any of the previously mentioned program properties, a background check is automatically performed to determine whether uncommitted data exists for this specific client's program.
 If there is no data, you as the provider making changes can proceed with configuring the program.
-However, if partial data is detected, you will receive a pop up asking if you would like to: (i) discard the data and proceed with making changes, or (ii) discard the changes and maintain the data on user devices.
-The reason for this alert is that the changes made might be incompatible or conflict with the data on user devices.
+However, if uncommitted data is detected, you will receive a pop up asking if you would like to: (i) discard the data and proceed with making changes, or (ii) discard the changes and maintain the existing uncommitted data.
+The reason for this alert is that the changes made might be incompatible or conflict with the uncommitted data.
+For more information on this process, please see this guide.

 Reminders